Vevida/vevida-optimizer/readme.txt

 == Description ==

 This plugin extends the automatic update feature already present in WordPress.
-The core updates can be switched on or off, while the plugin updates can be configured on a per-plugin basis.
+The core updates can be switched on or off, themes and translations can be automatically updated, and the plugin updates can be configured on a per-plugin basis.
 Also, through this plugin the database tables can be optimized for newer versions of mySQL, converting older myISAM tables to InnoDB.

 == Installation ==